netanelhugi/Snake-game/README.md

 and run "snake.exe".

-in Linux:
+in Linux:</br>

-load "snake.pde" file in Processing, and press "run".
+load "snake.pde" file in Processing, and press "run".</br>

 **For Microcontroller version(Only tested on our Tiva LaunchPad):**
 The code you can see in the folder: